mecid/mecid.github.io/_posts/2021-02-03-redux-like-state-container-in-swiftui-part4.md

 As you can see in the example above, WatchedHistoryConnector is a simple value type that we can quickly test using unit testing.
 Now, we can take a look at how we can use our connector types.
 Usually, I have container or flow views that connect views to the store.

 ======================container=======================

+> To learn more about Container Views, take a look at [“Introducing Container views in SwiftUI”](/2019/07/31/introducing-container-views-in-swiftui/) post.

 This week I've shared the approach that I use in my latest project.
 I love how it works and the possibility to improve my test coverage by introducing a simple value type.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!